quargsgreene/quargsgreene.github.io/README.md

 titatriadtoslnsnreydnuaonni22227101
 ------------------------------------
 * [Listen to the entire piece here](https://www.youtube.com/watch?v=MgWBTjZ3WhU)
+* [View the score](https://www.dropbox.com/s/r4exdzlz0vmd0g2/titatriadtoslnsnreydnuaonni22227101.pdf?dl=0)

-  I began writing this piece curious about the ways I could microtonally exploit the built-in MIDI capabilities of the notation software, Sibelius.
+I began writing this piece curious about the ways I could exploit the built-in MIDI capabilities of the notation software, Sibelius.
 This collection of organized sound is the result of that exploration.

-* [View the score](https://www.dropbox.com/s/r4exdzlz0vmd0g2/titatriadtoslnsnreydnuaonni22227101.pdf?dl=0)

 Sex Appeal
 ----------
 * [Listen to the whole song here](https://www.dropbox.com/s/b0dlzv3la4cv7tb/Sex%20Appeal%20-%20MASTER.mp3?dl=0)

+I have heard many a rap song which boasts of the merits of sex appeal and conventional beauty.
+This song exists to provide an alternative perspective on the matter.

 * [Meat Suit Scrambler](https://quargsgreene.github.io/meat-suit-scrambler/dist/index.html)

+The song above will stream while you have the chance to use your mouse, finger, and/or trackpad or toe to manipulate the body parts of a three-dimensional flesh monster into a configuration of your liking.
+You just might enjoy it more than twerking.

 * [Lyrics Game](https://quargsgreene.github.io/Lyrics-Game/)

 Wasted